 - Finance and Operations uses the access token to authenticate to the Web API that is provided by Power BI.
 Finance and Operations uses the Web API to request that Power BI visualizations be shown on behalf of the user.

 - After the client application is authenticated, the Power BI Web API returns the requested visualization to the user.
 Note that Power BI returns only the data that the user is allowed to see.
 Because the Power BI Web API detects that the user is connecting via Finance and Operations, it can correctly resolve the user.

 - The user sees Power BI tiles in the Finance and Operations workspace.

 For subsequent visits, this whole flow doesn't occur.
 Because Finance and Operations has the access token on behalf of the user, steps 1 through 4 don't have to be repeated.

 Now that you've enabled the PowerBI.com integration feature, you might want to perform the following steps:

 - If your organization uses PowerBI.com, you can invite users to pin tiles and reports from their own PowerBI.com account to workspaces for easy access.

-- If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update or later, ready-made analytical workspaces might be built into your workspaces.
+- If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017) or later, ready-made analytical workspaces might be built into your workspaces.
 Currently, this feature is available only in multi-box environments.
 If you're using a previous version, you can deploy the ready-made reports to your PowerBI.com account.
 The reports are distributed in Microsoft Dynamics Lifecycle Services (LCS).
 For more information, see Power BI content in LCS from Microsoft and your partners.

 - You might want to create your own Power BI content by using data that is available in Entity store.
 (Entity store is the operational data warehouse that is included with Finance and Operations.)
 For more information, see Overview of Power BI integration with Entity store.